fuse-box/fuse-box/docs/development/configuration.md

 Your default package name is `default`.
 You don't need to change it if you are not planning on having isolated bundles.
 Any bundle added as a script tag will share the `default` package, keep that in mind.
 If you want to release a package (say to NPM), you probably would want set a different name (to avoid scope collision)

 It's imperative to have a __unique name__ (matching an npm package) when publishing a bundle to NPM.
+Your package name must start with either an '@' or a lowercase a-z character.

 ```js